Pimecrolimus (On the skin)

 If you notice these less serious side effects, talk with your doctor:

-- Burning, warmth, or irritation where you apply the cream.
+- Mild burning, warmth, itching, or soreness when you apply the cream

 If you notice other side effects that you think are caused by this medicine, tell your doctor